ggorman/Introduction-to-programming-for-geoscientists/_posts/2014-10-16-Introduction.markdown

 All the course notes are online.
 Sample solutions to the exercises will be made available after each lecture.
-If you miss a lecture (due to ebola or similarly good reason) then make an earnest attempt at the exercises before reading the solution or you will deprive yourself of the learning experience.
+If you miss a lecture (due to illness or other good reason) then make an earnest attempt at the exercises before reading the solution or you will deprive yourself of the learning experience.